-Obese Men and Infertility
+Obese men and infertility

 Obesity does not solely affect women's fertility though.
 Most recently, studies conducted at the U.S. National Institute of Environmental Health Sciences (NIEHS) are confirming that men with increased body mass indexes (BMI) are significantly more likely to be infertile than normal-weight men.
-The NIEHS data suggests that a 20-pound increase in a man's weight may increase the chance of infertility by about 10 percent.
+The NIEHS data suggests that a 20-pound increase in a man's weight may increase the chance of infertility by about 10%.

-When one or both of the partners suffer from infertility, whether or not related to obesity or hormonal imbalances, often they turn to in vitro fertilization (artificially assisted) for help in conceiving.
-A recent research study comparing the success rates of 5,800 in vitro fertilization attempts with the BMI of the female participants found that obese women with a BMI more than 35 had lower success rates compared with overweight (BMI of 25-30) or normal weight women (BMI of 20-25).
+When one or both of the partners suffer from infertility, whether or not related to obesity or hormonal imbalances, they often turn to in vitro fertilization (artificially assisted) for help in conceiving.
+A recent research study comparing the success rates of 5,800 in vitro fertilization attempts with the BMI of the female participants found that obese women with a BMI more than 35 had lower success rates compared with overweight (BMI of 25-30) or normal-weight women (BMI of 20-25).

-Keeping the Weight Off
+Keeping the weight off

 Even when mild, obesity substantially increases poor pregnancy outcomes.
 Many patients seek to follow the advice of their physicians and lose weight before becoming pregnant.
-When one is 100 or more pounds overweight, however, the time frames involved in taking off such a significant amount of weight, and the fear of it returning with pregnancy are daunting at best.
-Many infertile individuals, especially women, turn to weight-loss surgery options to help them reduce their weight, and give them a tool to use along with newly learned skills to keep the weight off.
+When one is 100 or more pounds overweight, however, the time frames involved in taking off such a significant amount of weight and the fear of it returning with pregnancy are daunting at best.
+Many infertile individuals, especially women, turn to weight-loss surgery options to help them reduce their weight and give them a tool to use along with newly learned skills to keep the weight off.

 Women seeking surgical intervention for their obesity issues are advised not to become pregnant for at least 18 months following surgery.
 However, some women do become pregnant while still in the active weight-loss phase post-surgery.

 After any weight-loss surgery that restricts food intake and/or has a malabsorptive component, some basic precautions should be taken before becoming pregnant.
 Severe iron deficiency anemia and vitamin B12 deficiency resulting from malabsorption can complicate pregnancy following gastric bypass surgery for morbid obesity.
-In general, vitamin B12 deficiency responds to parenteral treatment (IV or injection), and mild to moderate iron deficiency best responds to oral iron supplementation caused by the malabsorption component of the bypass.
+In general, vitamin B12 deficiency responds to parenteral treatment (IV or injection) and mild to moderate iron deficiency best responds to oral iron supplementation caused by the malabsorption component of the bypass.

 Additionally, pregnant women should be aware of the levels of vitamin A in their post-surgical vitamin regimen.
-Women having had gastric bypass with a malabsorptive component should ask their doctors for a prescription for a non-acid dependent prenatal vitamin to ensure maximum absorbability.
+Women having had gastric bypass with a malabsorptive component should ask their doctors for a prescription for a non-acid-dependent prenatal vitamin to ensure maximum absorbability.

 Obesity is a major health issue associated with infertility and many other co-morbid conditions.
-Studies show weight-loss is extremely valuable in the management of such patients, can enhance fertility, and lead to successful full term pregnancies.
+Studies show weight loss is extremely valuable in the management of such patients, can enhance fertility and lead to successful full-term pregnancies.